Beside the Mountain

 This photo shows a batch of vanilla after a couple of weeks of infusing (left) and some I made the same day (clear bottle on the right).

-Snacks made with vanilla
+Snack recipes to made with vanilla

 At Beside the Mountain, I share healthy snack recipes that are simple to make!
 Here are some recipes to make that use vanilla extract!
+One of my favorite recipes to make with vanilla is banana bread!

 Light brown vanilla in swing top bottles with vanilla beans inside.